 How to Apply

-In order to apply for a Doctoral Fellowship, please email your curriculum vitae and a covering letter detailing your interest in the fellowship to our Admissions Office: email@example.com when applications open on Friday 1st March 2019.
+In order to apply for a Doctoral Fellowship, please email your curriculum vitae and a covering letter detailing your interest in the fellowship to email@example.com when applications open on Friday 1st March 2019.
 Applications will close Friday 10th June 2019.

 OCCA Doctoral Fellowships are renewable by application at the end of an academic year.